 Just as I am ready to cave in the standing sequence is over.
 And not a moment too soon.
 I gobble that water like champagne to a fascinator adorned filly on Cup Day.
 Glug, glug, glug.
 And one for the mat for good measure.
 I manage to make it through the class, collapse into the final shivasana.
 Staggering our the door I clamber in the car and breathe.
 Then a massive wave of joy and relief washed over me and I felt elated that I had pushed through something I would have previously bailed on and survived.

 Day five: Wednesday 4pm – Breakthrough

-” I discovered I could meditate at the drop of a mat” – Me
+” I soon discovered I could meditate at the drop of a mat” – Me

 Day six: Thursday 4pm “Bikram only eats meat and loves Coca-Cola”

 Another great class.
 I’m eating less and having much more energy.
 I have stopped limping.
 People notice.
 This is good.
 Bloating is dissipating and my clothes fit better.
 My posture, particularly at my desk is greatly improved.
 I cannot fault the process.
 Spiritually I am more awake, meditate at the drop of a mat, and have embraced the concept with a greater sense of enthusiasm that we have only two choices in how we feel.
 Fear or love.

 And then I hear something that shatters my illusion.
 Our teacher discloses Bikram’s diet.
 Meat and Coca-Cola.
 That’s it.
 Usually one meal per day at 1am.
 That’s it.
 Oh, and he likes to torment his thirsty disciples – who pay up to $15,000 for the nine month intensive teacher training – with the twist and fizz of a fresh bottle of Coke being opened mid way through each class.
 I go home and investigate the man behind the brand.